 6-8 years old — This is the Christmas sweet spot.
 The age when anything — any gift, magical event, or wish is possible thanks to a fat man living up north in a house full of midgets making toys identical to major manufacturers (yet no one seems to mind).
 The holiday also includes the greatest gift of all — a week off from school and the constant torture of teachers, bullies and the inability to take a dump for eight hours a day because no one shits at school under any circumstances.

-25-30 years old – You’re in a long term relationship and you're already spending the Xmas you don't even have yet on engagement rings and first homes.
-The holidays start feeling really different, since you don’t spend them with your own family anymore, but with her family, her friends, and maybe if there is time you can swing by your parents house to visit your mom who’s pissed you’re not spending the holiday with your family and an old man who has been drunk since his work Christmas party in early December.
+25-30 years old — You’re in a long-term relationship, and you’re already spending the Xmas you don’t even have yet on engagement rings and first homes.
+The holidays start feeling really different, since you don’t spend them with your own family anymore, but with her family, her friends, and maybe if there is time you can swing by your parent’s house to visit your mom who’s pissed you’re not spending the holiday with your family.
+And don’t forget the old man who has been drunk since his work Christmas party in early December.

 40-50 years old — You’ve got kids in their teens and early 20s.
 The toys turn into gadgets and the holiday morphs into an event exorbitantly more expensive than ever before.
 As if footing the bill for six years in college and another year “finding themselves” isn’t enough of a gift.
 You don’t like anything about the holiday — from the songs you’ve heard only once a month for the last four decades but annoy the shit out of you at the first note to the decorating, the traffic, the commercials and those Charlie Brown specials you adored in your youth but now feel like PSA cartoons about the dangers of bullying in school.
 Seriously, if ever there were ever a cartoon kid to shoot up a school, it’s Chuck Brown.

 60-70 years old — The holiday is slightly more enjoyable.
-You're older now, semi-retired, and living off a smaller salary so no one expects absurdly expensive gifts.
+You’re older now, semi-retired, and living off a smaller salary, so no one expects absurdly expensive gifts.
 There are also grandchildren.
-It's fun to watch them open gifts, get excited for Santa and get wrapped up in the festivities like your kid's did — and you — did so many decades ago.
-It's also enjoyable to witness your own children, now grown, slowly lose faith in the holiday while chasing down the newest piece of crap toy around the country.
-You're laughing your ass off, chugging spiked eggnog and grinning “welcome to the club” with a warmth that’s probably thanks to the brandy spiked chocolates and double rum cakes.
-If there is one thing to celebrate during the holidays it’s booze-infused baked goods.
+It’s fun to watch them open gifts, get excited about Santa and get wrapped up in the festivities like your kids did — and you — did so many decades ago.
+It’s also enjoyable to witness your own children, now grown, slowly lose faith in the holiday while chasing down the newest piece of crap toy around the country.
+You’re laughing your ass off, chugging spiked eggnog and grinning “welcome to the club” with a warmth that’s probably thanks to the brandy-spiked chocolates and double rum cakes.
+If there is one thing to celebrate the holidays, it’s booze-infused baked goods.

 80-90 years old — Christmas?
 You call this shit Christmas?!?
 When I was a kid, THAT was Christmas!
 We used to…….[flatline]